Menlo F. Smith

 Smith was a great-grandson of Jesse N. Smith.
-However his parents were not active in the Church of Jesus Christ of Latter-day Saints and Smith was not a member.
+However, his parents were not active in the LDS Church and Smith was not a member.
 In the 1960s, the social unrest caused him to feel there was a need for more stability.
-He was baptized a member of the Church of Jesus Christ of Latter-day Saints in 1972.
+He was baptized into the church in 1972.

 During the 1980s, Smith served as president of the LDS Church's Philippines Baguio Mission.
 There he saw many people living in poverty and suffering from having to borrow money at rates at times as high as 300%.
-After ending his service as mission president he reached out to discuss the issue in a meeting he had with Dallin H. Oaks.
-Oaks got him in touch with the BYU business school, and later Smith and Warner Woodworth decided to work together to address this issue.
-Smith and Woodworth then formed Enterprise Mentors International as a development and micro-credit organization.
-Besides helping people in the Philippines, it also has helped people start small businesses in numerous Latin American countries as well as in Africa.
+After ending his service as a mission president, he reached out to discuss the issue with Dallin H. Oaks.
+Oaks got him in touch with BYU's business school, and later Smith and Warner Woodworth decided to work together to address this issue.
+Smith and Woodworth formed EMI as a development and micro-credit organization.
+Besides helping people in the Philippines, it has also helped people start small businesses in numerous Latin American countries, as well as in Africa.

-From 1997 to 2000 Smith was the first president of the LDS Church's St. Louis Missouri Temple.
-He has also been a Regional Representative of the Twelve and a bishop in the LDS Church.
+From 1997 to 2000, Smith was the first president of the LDS Church's St. Louis Missouri Temple.
+He has also served in the church as a regional representative and a bishop.

 Smith served as a member of the board of directors of the Mercatus Center of George Mason University.

-Smith is also a donor to BYU and recognized as one of the founders of the Center for Entrepreneurship of the Marriott School of Management.
+Smith is also a donor to BYU and recognized as one of the founders of the Center for Entrepreneurship of its Marriott School of Business.